Home » UPSC Notification 2024 » UPSC Syllabus 2025

 • Translation from English to the Indian Language and vice-versa.

 After clearing the prelims, candidates can sit in the mains examination.
 The main General Studies paper consists of four papers.
-Check the table below for a better understanding of the General Studies paper of mains:
+Check the table below for a better understanding of the General Studies paper of mains

-UPSC Optional Syllabus 2024
+UPSC Optional Syllabus 2025

+The UPSC Optional Syllabus 2025 for Papers 6 and 7 includes both compulsory and optional subjects.
+These papers are crucial for candidates as they can score well in them, given that they are either graduation subjects or subjects of interest for the candidates.
 Each optional subject has a comprehensive syllabus that candidates must read before making a decision.
 There are several factors consider while selecting the best optional subject for the UPSC mains exam, such as the syllabus, available resources for that subject, and the time required for preparation.

-List of UPSC Syllabus 2024 for Optional Subjects
+UPSC Optional Subjects List

 UPSC Agriculture Syllabus UPSC Law Syllabus